citricguy/postmark-webhooks-laravel/README.md

 ## Configure webhooks in your Postmark account

-On the servers page of your [Postmark](https://account.postmarkapp.com/) account select the server and then the appropriate stream you would use with your laravel project.
+On the servers page of your Postmark account choose the server and stream you would like to receive webhooks from.

-Next go to 'settings', then 'webhooks' and finally 'add webhook'.
+Once there, go to 'settings' -> 'webhooks' -> 'add webhook'.

-Add your sites URL and then the path to the webhook, which is `/api/postmark/webhook` by default. (i.e. `https://<your-domain.com>/api/postmark/webhook`)
+Add your webhook URL which is `https://<your-domain.com>/api/postmark/webhook` by default.

-Pick the events Postmark should send to you and save the webhook.
+Select the events Postmark should send to your webhook and then save.

-### Event Setup
+## Event Configuration
-To interact with the webhooks you will be using event listeners.
-This package will fire a `PostmarkWebhookReceived` event for every webhook call.
-You may register an event listener in the `EventServiceProvider`:
+Listening for the `PostmarkWebhookReceived` event is the primary way we'll interact with the webhooks.

+If you haven't used events or listener before, please see the laravel documentation regarding [events](https://laravel.com/docs/10.x/events).

+In short, we'll create a listener, register it in our `EventServiceProvider` and then handle the event in our listener.
 ```php
 /**
  * The event listener mappings for the application.